 In a nutshell, our heuristics influence our choices, which can be irrational, counter-intuitive and sub-optimal.
 It’s impossible to totally avoid biases and errors from System 1, but we can make a deliberate effort to slow down and utilize System 2 more effectively, especially when stakes are high.

 In his research on happiness, Kahneman also found that we each have an “experiencing self” and a “remembering self” – our memories override our actual experiences, and we make decisions with the aim of creating better memories (not better experiences).
-Read the book to find out more about the “peak-end rule”, “affecting forecasting” and how we can improve our experienced well-being.
+The book explains more about the “peak-end rule”, “affecting forecasting” and how we can improve our experienced well-being.